 Olga (Data Analyst): While it’s certainly a fun bonus, working in tech is not just about sounding impressive when describing your job in obscure terms at parties!
 What I love about working in my industry is helping people make sense of the chaos around them (in my case, huge amounts of raw information).
 Taking something messy and ambiguous and turning it into useful insights that get us closer to the truth is always satisfying.

-Emma (Account Manager): With no technical background (I studied Design and Economics), I never expected to end up in a STEM industry but I’m really glad I did!
+Emma (Owl): With no technical background (I studied Design and Economics), I never expected to end up in a STEM industry but I’m really glad I did!
 Working in the Owl team at Datamine means that not only is each day different, but I am constantly challenged and learning.
 The STEM industry isn’t limited to those who are purely technical - it requires creativity and the ability to think outside the box, so the combination of the two has been really fun and challenging for me.

 Sally (Datamine Director): There’s a common misconception that STEM subjects and industries are boring, but I don’t think this is the case at all.
 They’re full of smart people, meaning it’s easy to communicate ideas and concepts quickly and be met with solid, rational decision-making.
 I believe my success in the tech industry is due in part to the fact that I have both common sense and communication skills as well as technical ability and rationality - it’s a winning combination that many women also have, setting them up for success in technical industries.